Media bias: Supply-driven bias

 An example of supply-driven bias is Zinman and Zitzewitz's study of snowfall reporting.
-Ski attractions tend to be biased in snowfall reporting, and they have higher snowfall than official forecasts report.
+Ski attractions tend to be biased in snowfall reporting, reporting higher snowfall than official forecasts.

+David Baron suggests a game-theoretic model of mass media behaviour in which, given that the pool of journalists systematically leans towards the left or the right, mass media outlets maximise their profits by providing content that is biased in the same direction as their employees.

+Herman and Chomsky (1988) cite supply-driven bias including around the use of official sources, funding from advertising, efforts to discredit independent media ("flak"), and "anti-communist" ideology, resulting in news in favor of U.S. corporate interests.

 Demand-driven bias

-A potential bias driver that is "demand from consumers themselves".
-Consumers tend to favor a biased media based on their preferences, which is also known as “confirmation news”.
+Demand from media consumer for a particular type of bias is known as demand-driven bias.
+Consumers tend to favor a biased media based on their preferences, an example of confirmation bias.

 There are three major factors that make this choice for consumers: